kelp404/Victory/README.md

 # web site domain. your gae application domain.
 domain = 'takanashi-demo.appspot.com'

-# this account is for send email. it should be your gae account.
+# this account is for sending email. it should be your gae account.
 gae_account = 'your-name@gmail.com'

 # root user. it will be create while no account in the application.